 Marketing sustainable agriculture: an analysis of the potential role of new food supply chains in sustainable rural development

-BSC has published multiple journal articles during last decades.
+BSC has published multiple academic articles during last decades.
 Click "Continue Reading" to get more information.

 In our studies we have been participating in a large number of research projects.
 Here are the links to most of research reports.
 Click "Read more" to continue.